gulpjs/theming-log/README.md

 #### Returns:

-A logging function with theming text decorations.
+A logging function with theme for text decorations.

 **Type:** function